BenBoZ/debugging/src/paper.md

 ### Functional
 The functional method is the most difficult.
-Information about the system and its components forms the basis of hypothesis selection (Johnson, 1991).
+Information about the system and its components forms the basis of hypothesis selection [@johnson1991training].
 Various types of functional search exist as well.
 Basing a hypothesis on known system behavior and expected outcomes is the basic type of functional search.
 Problem solvers can also construct a "runnable" mental model of the system in which the fault conditions are simulated (deKleer & Brown, 1981)